After You Apply

 If you’re wait-listed

-- Your student will be placed on the wait-list of every course you rank on your application.
+- Your student will be placed on the wait-list of every course ranked on the application.

 - We will place students on the wait-list until May 15; after that, the wait-list will be disbanded.